-Google Analytics is a powerful tool, and when you understand how to use it you’ll not only use it to help grow your website traffic but more importantly it will provide you the with crucial data that every business needs if you want to grow your online sales.
+Google Analytics is a powerful tool, and when you understand how to use it you’ll not only use it to help grow your website traffic but more importantly, it will provide you with crucial data that every business needs if you want to grow your online sales.

-If you approach Google Analytics like most SEOs and business owners do, you’ll only develop a shallow high level state of mind towards the data it provides – this shallow approach inevitably leads to lost money and limited opportunities for your business.
+If you approach Google Analytics as most SEOs and business owners do, you’ll only develop a shallow high-level state of mind towards the data it provides – this shallow approach inevitably leads to lost money and limited opportunities for your business.

 The truth, growing your online business requires much more than simply setting up your website and creating good content as many people do.
 You need to understand the behaviours and actions taking place across your site and whether users are engaging in your content.
 Studying essential onsite metrics means you can make better decisions.